WellsRC/Optimizing-COVID19-Quarantine-and-Testing-Strategies/README.md

 ## Analysis scripts
 ### IS
 Generates the infectivity profile for R0=2.5 and R0=2.0, as well as pA=30.8% and pA=22.6%.
-### ISens
-Generates the sensitivity profile since the time of infection.
 ### IPQ
 Runs the analysis for uniform entry into quarantine with 30.8% infections being asymptomatic, and 22.6% being asymptomatic, for quarantine durations from 0 to 21 days with no testing and R0=2.5
 ### ITE